vault-developer/comfyui-image-blender/README.md

 ## Contribution and troubleshooting
 This is rough implementation, I will appreciate any feedback.
-Feel free to raise issue if you spot any mistake or have any suggestion.
+Feel free to raise issue if you spot any mistake or have a suggestion.
-Any ideas and improvements are welcome.

 If you want to contribute, feel free to fork this repository and create a pull request.
 There are still 45 blending modes to be added, so you can help with that.